qsmsoft/rock-paper-scissors/README.md

 # rock-paper-scissors

 This is a classic game called Rock, Paper, Scissors.
-Writtin in Go(golang).
+Writen in Go(golang).